List of NJ Transit bus routes (1–99)

 NJ Transit operates or contracts out the following bus routes, all of which originate from Newark, Jersey City, Hoboken, or Elizabeth.
 Many were once streetcar lines.
-These routes are operated from garages in NJ Transit's Northern and Central Divisions, or by Community Transportation under contract.
-Not included in the list of lines below is the Newark Light Rail system, which is operated from the Central Division.
+These routes are operated from NJ Transit bus garages in the agency's Northern and Central Divisions.
+Not included in the list of lines below is the Newark Light Rail system, which is also operated from the Central Division.

 Routes

 Northern Division

 The following lines are operated from garages in NJ Transit's Northern Division.
-Some lines are scheduled by NJ Transit, but are operated by ONE/Independent Bus Co under contract and based out of Coach USA's Elizabeth garage.
-All routes including ones operated by ONE are exact fare lines.
+All routes are exact fare lines.
 In this table, PSCT represents Public Service Coordinated Transport, a predecessor to Transport of New Jersey.

 Destinations shown are for the full route except for branching.

 Central Division

 The following lines are operated from garages in NJ Transit's Central Division.
 All lines are exact fare lines except for the 63, 64, 67, and 68.
 In this table, PSCT represents Public Service Coordinated Transport, a predecessor to Transport of New Jersey.

 Destinations shown are for the full route except for branching.